 The objective of this four-course graduate certificate is to provide the student with a basic understanding of both normal physiology and pathophysiology associated with disease processes of the body and to provide insight and knowledge of current technologies that can improve the diagnosis and treatment of disease as well as to improve patient outcome.

 An ongoing effort on the part of our faculty is to stay abreast with state of the art technology as it applies to meaningful diagnostic criteria.
 The UMass Lowell Department of Biomedical and Nutritional Science has doctorally-trained faculty who are involved in theoretical and clinical research for the advancement of laboratory diagnostics.
 The expertise our faculty have to offer is not only beneficial to those practicing laboratory diagnostics but for other individuals who must have a grasp of the theory and relevance of its outcomes.

 The graduate Certificate in Clinical Pathology was developed for medical laboratory personnel, nurses, medical professionals and people working in the pharmaceutical industry who are interested in expanding and updating their knowledge in clinical pathology, diagnosis and treatment.
 Personnel employed in the biomedical device and biotechnology industries are another group who benefit from this certificate program.
 Indeed, clinical pathology and diagnostic criteria are essential to understanding the direction and course of various biomedical industry initiatives.

-To learn more please visit the UMass Lowell online Graduate Catalog.
-To apply please visit the office of Graduate Admissions.
-For additional information or to apply to the online program, visit Continuing Education.
+To learn more please visit the UMass Lowell Graduate Catalog.
+To apply, please visit the Office of Graduate Admissions.
+For additional information, visit Graduate, Online & Professional Studies.